Yannis100/Teaching-HEIGVD-AIT-2016-Labo-Docker/report/Ansermoz-Hamel_Report-Docker.md

    ![01a](../logs/task 1/01a.png)

 2. Describe your difficulties for this task and your understanding of what is happening during this task.
 Explain in your own words why are we installing a process supervisor.
 Do not hesitate to do more research and to find more articles on that topic to illustrate the problem.
-   *Dans la philosophie docker, chaque containet ne devrait tourner qu'un seul process.*
+   *Dans la philosophie docker, chaque container ne devrait tourner qu'un seul process.
+Grâce à s6 qui est un outil de supervision de processus (process supervision suite) on peut faire tourner plusieurs process sous le même PID (ici 1)*